Carolusian/leetcode/ctci/README.md

   - method 1: DFS + stack, stack is for cache and reverse the return, 3 status to detect circular
   - method 2: queueu, kahn's algorithm
 - Weaving: path, traversal represented in two arrays, together with recursion
+- Backtracking: tips, can use level argument to trace depth of recursion to help debugging

 ### Ch 6: Math and Puzzles: NOT THAT Necessary